Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Derivation of time derivative bounds by averaging the uncertainty relations

-In the second equality of the above equation, we made explicit the factorization (that arises for cases (i)-(iii)) into two parts: one factor depending on momenta alone and the other factor depending only on the position.
-A factorization similar to that of Eq. (\ref{longABABA'}) also trivially arises, more generally, for arbitrary $\tilde{H}_{i}^{H}$ and $Q^{H}_{i}$ that are semi-classical yet do not necessarily depend only on the momenta or only on the spatial coordinates.
-However the resulting bounds are, normally, slightly less restrictive (see Appendix \ref{triv-triv-long}).
+In the second equality of the above equation, we made explicit the factorization (that arises for the above noted cases (ia), (ib), and (ii)) into two parts: one factor depending on momenta alone and another factor depending solely on particle positions.
+A factorization similar to that of Eq. (\ref{longABABA'}) also trivially (and more generally) arises for arbitrary $\Delta \tilde{H}_{i}^{H}$ and $Q^{H}_{i}$ that are semiclassical yet do not necessarily depend only on the momenta or only on the spatial coordinates.
+However the resulting bounds will, normally, be slightly less restrictive (see Appendix \ref{triv-triv-long}).